-- The County discourages the proliferation of urban sprawl development patterns characterized as functionally unrelated to and/or not integrated with surrounding development.
-Strategy 1.11B(1) Review of developments and comprehensive plan amendments shall evaluate whether proposals have the following characteristics of urban sprawl development: a. substantial areas of low-intensity, low-density, or single use development; b. significant amounts of urban development in rural areas at substantial distances from existing urban areas with intervening undeveloped lands that are available and suitable for development; c. urban development of a radial, strip, isolated, or ribbon pattern generally emanating from existing urban development; d. inadequate protection and conservation of natural resources, wetlands, waterbodies, floodplains, native vegetation, wetlands, waterbodies, floodplains, native vegetation, environmentally sensitive areas, or natural groundwater aquifer recharge areas; e. inadequate protection of adjacent agricultural areas and activities; f. inefficient use or underutilization of existing and future public facilities and services; g. land use patterns or timing which disproportionately increase the cost in time, money and energy of providing and maintaining facilities and services; h. lack of a clear separation between rural and urban uses; i. discouragement, hindrance or prevention of infill developments or redevelopments; j. lack of a functional mix of uses; k. poor accessibility among linked or related land uses; l. loss of significant amounts of functional open space.
-Strategy 1.11B(2) Strategy 1.11B(3) Comprehensive plan amendments may be appropriate for areas adjacent to existing or authorized urban development where all of the following conditions are met: a. the subject property comprises a logical addition to established urban areas where existing or planned infrastructure and service capacity including potable water, wastewater, solid waste, transportation, public buildings, fire protection, emergency services, law enforcement, schools, parks, open space and proximate commercial services, are available to efficiently serve the additional dwelling units;
+Ū (The County discourages the proliferation of urban sprawl levelopment patterns characterized as functionally unrelated to and/or not integrated with surrounding development.
+Strategy 1.11B(1): Review of developments and comprehensive plan amendments shall evaluate whether proposals have the following characteristics of urban sprawl development: a. substantial areas of low-intensity, low-density, or single use development; b. significant amounts of urban development in rural areas at substantial distances from existing urban areas with intervening undeveloped lands that are available and suitable for development; c. urban development of a radial, strip, isolated, or ribbon pattern generally emanating from existing urban development; d. inadequate protection and conservation of natural resources, wetlands, waterbodies, floodplains, native vegetation, environmentally sensitive areas, or natural groundwater aquifer recharge areas; e. inadequate protection of adjacent agricultural areas and activities; f. inefficient use or underutilization of existing and future public facilities and services; g. land use patterns or timing which disproportionately increase the cost in time, money and energy of providing and maintaining facilities and services; h. lack of a clear separation between rural and urban uses; i. discouragement, hindrance or prevention of infill developments or redevelopments; j. lack of a functional mix of uses; k. poor accessibility among linked or related land uses; l. loss of significant amounts of functional open space.
+Strategy 1.11B(2): Approvals shall not be issued for land development requiring potable water and/or wastewater services that is located outside those areas planned for such services within the 10-year planning period in accordance with their respective master plans, unless the facilities can be reasonably provided through a utilities services agreement.
+Strategy 1.11B(3): Comprehensive plan amendments may be appropriate for areas adjacent to existing or authorized urban development the following items being met: